pklaus/Locus_Live-Tracking_BottlePy/README.md

 This is a web api based on bottle.py to store location information generated using Locus Map Pro Live-Tracking.

-Up to now this is not much more that a proof of concept.
+Up to now this is not much more than a proof of concept.

 **What works:** You can run the `./app.py` file in this project and set up Locus on your Android phone to POST to the URL